zvictor/PocketFlow-Typescript/docs/guide.md

          process --> endNode[End]
      ```

-     {% hint style="success" %}
-     **If Humans can't specify the flow, AI Agents can't automate it!** Before building an LLM system, thoroughly understand the problem and potential solution by manually solving example inputs to develop intuition.
-     {% endhint %}

 3. **Utilities**: Based on the Flow Design, identify and implement necessary utility functions.

    - Think of your AI system as the brain.
 It needs a body—these _external utility functions_—to interact with the real world: